fractalsproject/billion-scale-on-gemini-apu/README.md

 ```
 Develop and add your Docker build file into that directory.
 * During evaluation, this docker image will be run and your algorithm (covered next) will run inside the container that is instantiated.
-* See the following Docker file example.
+* See the following Docker file example in *t3/faiss_gpu/Dockerfile*
 * Make sure you use the following command to build the docker image in the top-level directory of the repository:
 ```
 python install.py --dockerfile [path_to_dockerfile]